NorthernWidget/Project-Margay/README.md

 // But at the time of writing, the logger should still work without this. uint8_t I2CVals[] = {};

+// Number of seconds between readings
+// The Watchdog timer will automatically reset the logger after approximately 36 minutes.
+// We recommend logging intervals of 30 minutes (1800 s) or less.
-//Number of seconds between readings uint32_t updateRate = 60;
+// Intervals that divide cleanly into hours are strongly preferable. uint32_t updateRate = 60;

 void setup(){